 Can I Wash My Silk Duvet

-One of the questions I get asked all the time is, Can I wash my silk duvet?
+One of the top questions I get asked is, Can I wash my silk duvet?
 Most silk duvet sellers say that they should be dry cleaned only.
-However, if your duvet made using long fibre silk and manufactured the right way, you can actually wash your silk duvet as long as you do it the right way.
-THE SILK MYTH.
-It’s a myth about silk being difficult to look after.
+However, if your duvet made using long fibre silk and manufactured by a reputable manufacturer, you can actually wash your silk duvet as long as you do it the right way.

 It is a myth that silk is difficult to look after.
 In fact, it is the opposite.
 The main reason is that it is dust mite resistant.
 Dust mites….which are the little creatures that like to live in your bedding, do not like to live in silk, so will choose somewhere else to habitat.
 So this means there won’t be any of them in your duvet if it’s filled with silk, and there won’t be any of their waste in your duvet either.
 Lucky for us, this is why they do not need to be cleaned as often as the other types of duvet fillers.
 This is also the reason why silk is NATURALLY HYPOALLERGENIC.
 There are a lot of the products on the market which have claimed to hypoallergenic properties, however, some have chemicals embedded in them to keep these little guys out, making them not a healthy option.